tendermint/tendermint/docs/architecture/adr-046-light-client-implementation.md

 also cross-checked with witnesses for additional security.

 Due to bisection algorithm nature, some headers might be skipped.
-If the light client does not have a header for height `X` and `TrustedHeader(X)` or `TrustedValidatorSet(X)` methods are called, it will download the header from primary provider and perform a backwards verification.
+If the light client does not have a header for height `X` and `VerifyHeaderAtHeight(X)` or `VerifyHeader(H#X)` methods are called, it will perform a backwards verification from the latest header back to the header at height `X`.

+`TrustedHeader`, `TrustedValidatorSet` only communicate with the trusted store.
+If some header is not there, an error will be returned indicating that verification is required.

 ```go
 type Provider interface {